Minnesota legislators press toward budget deals with one day left to avoid partial government shutdown

 The GOP-led Senate started the day highlighting the dangers police officers face.
 They applauded Arik Matson, shot in the head while on duty as a Waseca police officer, who looked on from the Senate gallery with his wife.
 A provision bearing his name in the public safety bill would increase the penalties for injuring a law enforcement officer.

-Sen. John Jasinski, R-Faribault, introduced Matson's family while wearing a thin blue line lapel pin.
+Sen. John Jasinski, R-Faribault wore a "Thin Blue Line" lapel pin, a sign of support for law enforcement, while he introduced Matson's family.
 Democrats later said the pin constituted "visual advocacy" and requested he remove it.

-"We are needing you all to pass these bills not only for our loved ones, but everyone to come," said Tiffany Roberson-Burns, the sister of Jamar Clark, who was fatally shot by Minneapolis police.
+"We are needing you all to pass these bills not only for our loved ones, but everyone to come," said Tiffany Roberson-Burns, whose brother, Jamar Clark, was fatally shot by Minneapolis police.
 "We don't want to see this happen again.
 We don't want to be here, we have to be here.
 We shouldn't have to fight this hard to get accountability."

 "We come to some of these issues with various degrees of opposition," said Limmer, who chairs the Senate Public Safety Committee.
 "It's been a rather difficult process to arrive at a common point.
 I believe we have, as far as we can go, and some of the issues that the House wants will have to continue to be discussed."